Napster56/CP1406-A2-G6/README.md

 # CP1406-A2-G6

 Group designation: G6

 Group members:  Bonnie Gilsenan, Ben Newbould, Harsh Dhadwal & Tyrone Napoli

-This repo contains a Group Website Project for course CP1406 at James Cook Univerity, Cairns.
+This repo contains a Group Website Project for course CP1406 Web Design & Development at James Cook Univerity, Cairns.

 The project is to (re)develop a site for the Barrier Reef Orchestra (BRO).
 The current site is located at URL http://nqorchestra.com.au/.